 The park's Backcountry Information Center does not make reservations for Phantom Ranch lodging or meals.
 Overnight guests of Phantom Ranch who have advance reservations do not need to obtain backcountry camping permits.

 For Additional information:

-The North Rim is open for the 2017 season .
+North Rim lodging is closed for the winter

 Reservations for Grand Canyon Lodge are handled by Forever Resorts.
 Or, directly call the toll free Reservation Line: (877) 386-4383